What is elder abuse?

 If you are in immediate danger, you should always call the police on 000.
 Elder abuse is regarded as a form of family violence and recent family violence reforms in Victoria mean that the police are better equipped to understand and deal with situations of elder abuse.

-SRV can help any Victorian aged 60 and above, or any Indigenous Victorian aged 45 and above, on matters relating to elder abuse and ageing.
+SRV can help any Victorian aged 60 and above, or any Indigenous Victorian aged 45 and above, on matters relating to elder abuse.
 This includes:

 • guardianship and administration;